opendxl/opendxl-domaintools-service-python/doc/sdk/basicregistrantmonitorexample.rst

 From the DomainTools `Registrant Monitor Documentation <https://www.domaintools.com/resources/api-documentation/registrant-monitor/>`_:

-`"
-The Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
+    `"The Registrant Monitor API searches the ownership (Whois) records of domain names for specific search terms.
-The product is ideal for monitoring specific domain owners (such as "DomainTools LLC") to be alerted whenever their information appears in a newly-registered domain name.
+    The product is ideal for monitoring specific domain owners (such as "DomainTools LLC") to be alerted whenever their information appears in a newly-registered domain name."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.